UI access and password settings by service

 2. Click Zeppelin Notebook from the left-side bar.

-3. Click [CONFIGS] tap at the top.
+3. Click the [CONFIGS] tap at the top.

 chadoop-3-3-zeppelin_ko